maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/07/adventures-forgotten-realms-release-notes-2021-07-09.md

 When you roll a natural 20, return Critical Hit from your graveyard to your hand. *(A natural 20 is a roll that displays 20 on the die.)*

-In *Adventures in the Forgotten Realms*, we introduce dice-rolling to black-bordered *Magic* for the first time.
+In *Adventures in the Forgotten Realms*, we introduce dice rolling to black-bordered *Magic* for the first time.
 Many cards instruct you to roll dice and then tell you what to do based on the outcome.
 Some cards have abilities that trigger whenever you roll dice or whenever you roll a certain result.
 Some other cards modify die rolls.

 * Each die is identified by the number of faces it has.
 For example, a d20 is a twenty-sided die.
 Each die must have equally likely outcomes and the roll must be fair.
 Although physical dice are recommended, digital substitutes are allowed, provided they have the same number of equally likely outcomes as specified in the original roll instruction.